Drug information

 Location: United States

-Purpose: The purpose of this study was to evaluate the safety, tolerability, pharmacokinetics, and antiviral activity of the bNAbs PGT121, VRC07-523LS, and PGDM1400 in adults with and without HIV.10
+Purpose: The purpose of this study was to evaluate the safety, tolerability, pharmacokinetics, and antiviral activity of the bNAbs PGT121, VRC07-523LS, and PGDM1400 in adults with and without HIV.11

-Selected Study Results: Results presented at CROI 2024 showed that triple bNAb therapy with PGT121, VRC07-523LS, and PGDM1400 was generally safe and well tolerated.
+Selected Study Results: Results published in Nature Medicine (2024) and presented at CROI 2024 showed that triple bNAb therapy with PGT121, VRC07-523LS, and PGDM1400 was generally safe and well tolerated.
 Most participants (83%) who received bNAb therapy while undergoing an analytical treatment interruption of ART maintained viral suppression for at least 28 weeks.
-Although bNAb concentrations declined to low or undetectable levels during the follow-up period, 36% of the participants who completed follow-up had viral suppression through the end of the study (Week 44).11
+Although bNAb concentrations declined to low or undetectable levels during the follow-up period, 42% of the participants had viral suppression for at least 38 to 44 weeks.12,13

 Study Name: NCT04983030